sam-epo/index/index.md

 - **Break** If you work for more than 5.5 hours, then you should have a break of at least 30 minutes.  see [Information about the The Working Hours Act](https://www.government.nl/government/documents/leaflets/2011/08/24/q-a-working-hours)
 - In order to help SAM procurement team handle sick leave all SAM employees are welcome to use “Sick Leave” category although it’s not mandatory for non-permanent SAM employees.
 - Please don’t forget to use “Official Holliday” and “Annual Leave” categories where it’s appropriate.
 -  Monthly time-sheet generation.
-On last day of every working month time records will be accumulated, verified by SAM PM Assistent and cumulative monthly report will be generated and sent to SAM procurement.
+On last day of every working month all time records will be accumulated, verified by SAM PM Assistent and cumulative monthly report will be generated and sent to SAM procurement.
+- **:bulb: for contractor employees only** On a last day of every working month the timesheet must be saved in a PDF format and attached to your monthly invoice.

 Please make sure that you have specified every working day workload before you leave **last business day of the month**.